jareddarlington/keyboards/README.md

-# QMK (Quantum Mechanical Keyboard) Userspace
+# QMK Userspace

-All of my personal keyboard files and notes about [QMK](https://qmk.fm/).
+All of my personal keyboard files and notes about [QMK](https://qmk.fm/) (Quantum Mechanical Keyboard) firmware.

 ## Structure